clap-rs/clap/CONTRIBUTING.md

 ## General Overview

+### Where to Start

+- [Discussions](https://github.com/clap-rs/clap/discussions) can be useful for getting help and brainstorming
+- [Issues](https://github.com/clap-rs/clap/issues) work well discussing a need and how to solve it
+  - Focus: requirements gathering and design discussions
+  - Sometimes a branch or Draft PR might be used to demonstrate an idea
+- [PRs](https://github.com/clap-rs/clap/pulls) work well for when the solution has already been discussed as an Issue or there is little to no discussion (obvious bug or documentation fixes)
+  - Focus: implementation discussions

 ### Testing Code

 To test with all features both enabled and disabled, you can run this command: